Founder of Freedom for Immigrants (formerly CIVIC)

 At this very moment, more than 32,000 men, women, and children are detained by the U.S. government in jails and prisons for not having proper documentation.
-While lacking papers is not a crime, immigrants are often imprisoned for months--sometimes years--with little connection to the outside world.
+While lacking papers is not a crime, immigrants are often imprisoned for months–sometimes years–with little connection to the outside world.
 While over 80 percent of detained immigrants are unrepresented by legal counsel, many also are denied access to family and community support.
-CIVIC ends the isolation and abuse of persons in immigration detention by building and strengthening community visitation programs across the United States.
+Freedom for Immigrants ends the isolation and abuse of persons in immigration detention by building and strengthening community visitation programs across the United States.